"The world is but a canvas to our imagination."

 Born in 1867, Maria Sklodowska was a fiercely determined and proud Polish girl.
 Her resilience and determination in the face of overwhelming odds would lead her to become one of the most celebrated physicists in history.
 This fascinating story of a real life wonder woman is written for kids in 4th-8th grade.
 (Blue River Press 2021)

 I grew up with my extended family in the beautiful Hudson Valley area of New York state.
 I began writing my first novel at the age of seven, and am still trying to locate the original manuscript.
 I remember the main character, Jenny, went grocery shopping with her mother, and there was an intense scene over a box of cereal.
 My actual childhood was far less dramatic.

 Living in a home that rested on nearly 100 acres of woods and fields, I was provided ample room for my imagination to soar and the peace and quiet to devour books whole.
 Ten days after graduating college, I moved to North Carolina where I live today, once again in the woods, and surrounded by a family that includes my husband, four children, parents, and four-legged friends.

-Every job I have had has centered on my love of the written word: from bookselling, tutoring, and a journalism internship in college, to a professional technical writing & editing career soon after.
+All of my jobs have centered on my love of the written word: from my college days of bookselling, tutoring, and a journalism internship, to a professional technical writing and editing career soon after.
 Since having children, I have stayed home to care for my family and write.
-My non-fiction children's articles have appeared in FACES and CALLIOPE magazines, and for nearly 15 years I regularly wrote maternal and child health articles for a parenting wellness blog.
-I am an ardent letter-writer to my family and friends (although really nice stationery is hard to find these days.)
+My non-fiction children's articles have appeared in FACES and CALLIOPE magazines.
+For 15 years I regularly wrote maternal and child health articles for a parenting wellness blog.

-I am currently working on my next children's novel.
+I am currently working on a middle grade novel.